Nelson-Christensen/BTPeripheral/README.md

 		if folder "master" of folder "folders" of folder "Documents" of folder "tobiasforsen" of folder "Users" of startup disk exists then
 			"ok"
 		else
-			make new folder at folder "folders" of folder "Documents" of folder "tobiasforsen" of folder "Users" of startup disk with properties {name:"namnlös mapp"}
-			set name of folder "namnlös mapp" of folder "folders" of folder "Documents" of folder "tobiasforsen" of folder "Users" of startup disk to "master" end if
+			make new folder at folder "folders" of folder "Documents" of folder "tobiasforsen" of folder "Users" of startup disk with properties {name:"namnlös mapp"} //untitled folder set name of folder "namnlös mapp" of folder "folders" of folder "Documents" of folder "tobiasforsen" of folder "Users" of startup disk to "master" end if
 	end tell